 As was mentioned in the beginning, pick the exercises that you can handle.
 If you're new to the intermediate level and some of the free weight training exercises shown here, don't be afraid to try them.
 But...

 Don't overdo it in the beginning.
-If you're not use to the increased and challenging work load give your body time to adapt and condition itself.
+If you're not use to this increased, challenging work load give your body time to adapt and condition itself.

-Bigger body parts can stand more stress or exertion like chest, back and legs.
-Smaller muscle groups like arms, traps and shoulders, etc. don't have to be trained at the same volume as the bigger body parts.
+Bigger body parts can stand more stress or exertion like Chest, Back and Legs, but ultimately take longer to recover.
+Smaller muscle groups like arms, Traps or Shoulders etc., don't have to be trained at the same volume as the bigger body parts.

 Rep ranges of: 12 to 15 are more commonly for conditioning and endurance.